UniversalDependencies/docs/_axm/feat/Degree.md

 ### <a name="Cmp">`Cmp`</a>: comparative, second degree

 The quality of one object is compared to the same quality of another object.
+The adverb _այլ_ and the intensifiers  _դհա/dha_ and _ջիլիզ/jiliz_ are used to form composite comparative degree of adjectives and adverbs.
+Note that only these three adverbs have the `Cmp` feature.

 #### Examples